21st Annual Conference on Alzheimer's Disease and Other Dementias

 Aug 25-27, 2021

-Celebrating its 20th anniversary in 2019, the goal of the Annual Conference on Alzheimer’s Disease and Other Dementias is to inform, educate, and train individuals in Mississippi and surrounding states who are caring for persons with Alzheimer's disease and other types of dementia.
-This year's conference, themed “Don’t Stop Believing: A Journey Through the Continuum of Care," will focus on helpful strategies to prepare individuals and families to successfully navigate the caregiving journey.
+The goal of the 21st Annual Conference on Alzheimer’s Disease and Other Dementias is to inform, educate and train individuals in Mississippi and surrounding states who are caring for persons with Alzheimer's disease and other types of dementia.
+This year's conference, themed "Going the Distance: Advances in Research and Care," will provide insight into global trends in Alzheimer's and dementia research as well as advances in research in Mississippi.
+It will also focus on helpful strategies to prepare individuals and families to successfully navigate the caregiving journey.

-Nurse practitioners, registered nurses, licensed practical nurses, social workers, marriage and family therapists, licensed professional counselors, physical and occupational therapists, speech-language pathologists, audiologists, nursing home administrators, recreation therapists, mental health providers, activity professionals, students, seniors, and family caregivers.
+Nurse practitioners, registered nurses, licensed practical nurses, social workers, marriage and family therapists, physical and occupational therapists, speech-language pathologists, audiologists, nursing home administrators, mental health providers, activity professionals, students, seniors, and family caregivers.

 * Opportunity to earn approximately 21 Continuing Education Hours.